Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Constellation Configuration Design Optimization Problem Formulations

-Gap indicator decision variables $i_{tp}$ encode the start of a coverage gap leveraging the big-M method.
-If a target is covered, constraints~\eqref{art:i_sum1} require that gap indicator decision variables $i_{tp}$ are zero.
-Conversely, constraints~\eqref{art:i_sum2} enforce gap indicator decision variables $i_{tp}$ to be one if a coverage gap starts.
-Further, constraints~\eqref{art:i_sum3} enforce decision variables $i_{tp}$ to zero inside a coverage gap.
+To account for each target $p$'s coverage state, we leverage constraints~\eqref{mrt:bigM_1} and~\eqref{mrt:bigM_2}.
+In addition, we propose a set of constraints, based on the Big-M method, to couple gap indicator variables $\bm{\ell}$ with coverage state decision variables $\bm{y}$.
+If target $p$ is covered at time step $t$, constraints~\eqref{art:i_sum1} require gap indicator variables $\ell_{tp}=0$.
+Conversely, constraints~\eqref{art:i_sum2} enforce gap indicator variables $\ell_{tp}$ to be one if a coverage gap starts.
+Further, constraints~\eqref{art:i_sum3} enforce decision variables $\ell_{tp}$ to zero inside a coverage gap.

 Lastly, piecing all constraints and the objective function together, the MART formulation is given as: